 Tips & Tricks For Your New Driver

 Your teen has passed the driving test, received his or her driver’s license, and asked for the keys—now what?
-You may feel a sense of panic, or you may not know how to feel about this change.
-This is completely normal.
+You may feel a sense of uncertainty or not know how to feel about this change, but don't worry—this is completely normal.

 By: Lisa D.